-Alleys exist behind Barbara Drive and Conway Drive, and portions of these are paved, but are not found elsewhere in the neighborhood.
-Figure 3.1: Transportation Systems provides a snapshot of the existing street and sidewalk networks.
+Alleys exist behind Barbara Drive and Conway Drive but are not found elsewhere in the neighborhood.
+Figure 3.1: Transportation Systems provides a map of the existing street and sidewalk networks.
 The City Sidewalk Maintenance & Gap Infill Program is planning to install new sidewalks along several streets including Conway Drive.

 Maintaining existing vehicular circulation throughout the neighborhood while improving routes to common destinations is a priority.
 Common routes identified by residents include access across IH-35, downtown, retail areas to the northeast, and schools to the southwest.
-Changes to vehicular, pedestrian, transit, and bike infrastructure should be implemented using best practices such as the National Association of City Transportation Officials (NACTO)3 to improve safety and align with the Development Code and/or the Capital Improvement Plan (CIP).
+Changes to vehicular, pedestrian, transit, and bike infrastructure should be implemented using best practices such as the National Association of City Transportation Officials (NACTO)5 to improve safety and align with the Development Code and/or the Capital Improvement Plan (CIP).